Tochi Onyebuchi: Novels and stories

 Onyebuchi began writing novels and submitting them to publishers when he was in high school.
-When his first sixteen novels were rejected, he decided to move on to a new project rather than to edit and resubmit.
-Because of this process, he had written seventeen novels in fifteen years.
-About a year after law, school, he signed a contract to write two young adult novels.
+When his first 16 novels were rejected, he decided to move on to a new project rather than to edit and resubmit.
+Because of this process, he had written 17 novels in 15 years.
+About a year after law school, he signed a contract to write two young adult novels.

-His first published novel, Beasts Made of Night, was written for young adult readers and is set in a mythical dystopian world inspired by Nigerian folklore.
-School Library Journal wrote, "Onyebuchi's world-building is strong, and the details leap off the page; readers will witness the poverty, smell the delicious food, and feel the physical pain of being a sin-eater."
-Time wrote, "This balancing act of thrill and inquiry promises to make the 33-year-old Onyebuchi a power player in the YA world in the years to come."
-Beast of Night won the 2018 Ilube Nommo Award for Best Speculative Fiction Novel by an African.
+His first published novel, Beasts Made of Night (2017), was written for young adult readers and is set in a mythical dystopian world inspired by Nigerian folklore.
+School Library Journal wrote: "Onyebuchi's world-building is strong, and the details leap off the page; readers will witness the poverty, smell the delicious food, and feel the physical pain of being a sin-eater."
+Time wrote: "This balancing act of thrill and inquiry promises to make the 33-year-old Onyebuchi a power player in the YA world in the years to come."
+Beast of Night won the 2018 Ilube Nommo Award for Novel by an African.
 He published a sequel, Crown of Thunder, in 2018.